Foreign buyers look to ride out latest China share troubles

 The six-month ban on sales by listed companies' major shareholders, imposed during the height of a rout last summer , is due expire on Jan.
 8. But following this week's fresh bout of brutal volatility, reports on Wednesday suggested it will be extended.

-The uncertainty highlights the tricky nature of the authorities' task in stabilizing the market.
+The uncertainty highlights the tricky nature of the authorities' task in stabilising the market.

-Three trading sessions into 2016, Shanghai-listed shares .SSEC .CSI300 have lost $240 billion of their value after a peak-to-trough drop last year of around 45 percent.
+Three trading sessions into 2016, Shanghai-listed shares have lost $240 billion of their value after a peak-to-trough drop last year of around 45 percent.

 Whenever the selling ban is eventually relaxed, it will unlock up to 1.24 trillion yuan ($190 billion) worth of shares, flooding the Chinese bourses with yet more supply.